profhlas/message-from-the-stars/readme.md

-Calculator for the game *Message from the Stars*
+Calculator for the game *A Message from the Stars*

 Can also randomize the cipher for the alien player.